Leto: Wrath myths

-Other Works
+Other works

 Aelian writes that the rooster is Leto's sacred animal as he was by her side when she gave birth to her twins; this is why ancient women would have a rooster at hand while delivering their children, believing the bird to promote an easy childbirth.
 He also wrote that the ichneumon (mongoose) is also sacred to her.

 Satirical author Lucian of Samosata featured Leto in one of his Dialogues of the Gods.
 There, Hera mocks Leto over the children she gave Zeus, downplaying Artemis and Apollo's importance while bringing up their flaws (such as the flaying of Marsyas, or the killing of the Niobids).
 Leto sarcastically says that not all goddesses can be blessed to be the mother of gods like Hephaestus, and calmly tells Hera that she might feel confident belittling everyone due to her status as queen of the gods as the wife of Zeus, but she will cry and sob all the same the next time he shall abandon her for the love of some mortal woman.

 In one of his Idylls, poet Theocritus asks Leto to bless the newlyweds Menelaus and Helen with children.

 In Orphism, there were several "theogonies" which, similar to Hesiod's Theogony, told myths explaining and describing the origin of the world and the gods.
 These texts, though now no longer extant in their entirety, survive in fragments.
 One of these works, the "Rhapsodic Theogony", or Rhapsodies, (first century BC/AD) apparently called Leto the mother of Hecate.

 A fragment of Aeschylus possibly has Leto as the mother of the moon goddess Selene, as does a scholium on Euripides's tragedy The Phoenician Women which adds Zeus as the father.
 In Virgil's epic the Aeneid, when Nisus addresses the Moon/Luna, he calls her "daughter of Latona."

 Worship

-Lycian Letoon
+Lycian Letoon and wider Asia Minor

-Leto was intensely worshipped in Lycia, Anatolia, where worship was particularly strong and widespread.
+Leto was intensely worshipped in Lycia, Asia Minor, where worship was particularly strong and widespread.
 In Delos and Athens she was worshipped primarily as an adjunct to her children.
 Herodotus reported a temple to her in Egypt supposedly attached to a floating island called "Khemmis" in Buto, which also included a temple to an Egyptian god Greeks identified by interpretatio graeca as Apollo.
 There, Herodotus was given to understand, the goddess whom Greeks recognised as Leto was worshipped in the form of Wadjet, the cobra-headed goddess of Lower Egypt.

+The ancient Greek colony of Physcus on the western coast of Asia Minor also contained a magnificent harbour and a grove sacred to Leto.